justv316/GameSettings_MCM/docs/GameSettings.md

 2. iLevelUpXXMult
 	* Default: 2
 	* Description: Attribute increases are no longer determined by the specific skills the player has raised.
 Instead, a new system has been implemented:

-1. fMagicFatigueDrainBase
-	* Default: 1.0
-	* Description: Used with fMagicFatigueDrainMult to determine the effect of fatigue on spell effectiveness.
-By default, fatigue has no effect on spellcasting.
-	* Formula: spell effectiveness penalty = 1 - fMagicFatigueDrainBase - fMagicFatigueDrainMult x (fatigue / maximum fatigue)

-2. fMagicFatigueDrainMult
-	* Default: 0.0
-	* Description: Used with fMagicFatigueDrainBase to determine the effect of fatigue on spell effectiveness.
-By default, fatigue has no effect on spellcasting.
-	* Formula: spell effectiveness penalty = 1 - fMagicFatigueDrainBase - fMagicFatigueDrainMult x (fatigue / maximum fatigue)

 1. fDamageSneakAttackMult
 	* Default: 4.0